Meet the Study Abroad Team

 Since 2010 and prior to joining OIP in 2016, Wendy served as a Program Manager for MSU Human Resources and MSU Testing Services Manager.
 She holds a B.A. in Speech Communication from MSU-Bozeman and has a career background in publishing, advertising sales, and marketing for several companies in the west.

-In her spare time, you will frequently find her at local sporting events with her family or planning her next trip to an exotic location.
+In her spare time, you will frequently find her at the yoga studio, attending sporting events or happily planning her next trip to an exotic location.